edxiao97/Python-pygame/README.md

-# Python-pygame for the Space Invaders
+# Python-pygame main.py is Space Invaders made by pygame
+#